-- i.
-Occupancy costs, which are principally related to NAFA's properties in both Poland and Wisconsin.
-The Cash Flow Forecast assumes that most of the Wisconsin costs will be reimbursed by Saga, as they are leasing the Industrial Circle property for the Cash Flow Period.
-NAFA is currently occupying a small office at its former Carlingview Property; - ii.
+- vii.
+The last receipt of some significance that NAFA is forecasting is reimbursement for the CEWS in the amount of \$24,000.
+Both CEWS and HST receipts are forecast based on NAFA's estimated filings and reimbursement timing experienced with CRA. - b.
+Total disbursements, excluding debt service costs, are forecast to be approximately\$1.0 million.
+Significant components include: - Occupancy costs, which relate to utilities and maintenance fees for the Poland Property and the Wisconsin Property, as well as monthly rent payments for the office at its former Carlingview property; - ii.
 Employee costs, including wages and benefits and amounts payable to foreign governments for payroll taxes are included in this line item; - iii.
-Other general operational costs; and - iv.
+Payments to NAFA's Baltic agent who is assisting with consignor negotiations and arranging execution of the documentation necessary for NAFA to receive auction proceeds; - iv.
+Storage fees in connection with the Grobina pelts from CR7; - v.
+Other general operational costs; and - vi.
 Professional fees for the Applicants' Canadian and European counsel, the Monitor and its counsel and the Agent's counsel and financial advisor. - c.
-Forecast debt repayment and debt service costs to the Syndicate in the amounts of \$1.5 million and \$215,000, respectively, are also assumed in the Cash Flow Forecast. - 38.
-The debt payable to the Agent as at November 5, 2021 is forecast to be approximately \$6.6 million for the Tranche A indebtedness and approximately \$4.8 million in respect of the term debt.
-Total liquidity is projected to be approximately \$744,000. - 39.
-The Monitor notes that the Cash Flow Forecast does not currently include provisions for costs related to potential new litigation which may be required to recover the rollover loans.
+Forecast debt repayment and debt service costs to the Syndicate in the amounts of \$3.4 million and \$296,000, respectively, are also assumed in the Cash Flow Forecast.

+- 28. The debt payable to the Agent as at April 8, 2022 is forecast to be approximately \$3.8 million for the Tranche A indebtedness and approximately \$4.8 million in respect of the term debt.
+Total liquidity is projected to be approximately \$777,000. - 29.
+The Monitor notes that the Cash Flow Forecast does not currently include provisions for costs related to potential new litigation which may be required to recover the rollover loans or advance the insurance claims that NAFA has filed with its insurer.
 Pursuant to the enhanced powers provided to the Monitor in November, 2020, the Monitor will consult with the Applicants and Agent prior to initiating new litigation to realize on NAFA's assets, including the rollover loans.